LUMII-Syslab/viziquer/README.md

 ### To setup ViziQuer locally

 1. Download and install _Meteor_ framework, follow instructions: https://www.meteor.com/install
-1. Create a directory for ViziQuer on your computer and then perform git clone for this repository
+1. Perform `git clone` for this repository.
+1. Change to the `./viziquer/app` directory.
+1. Install the _node.js_ framework, version 14.x (for the instructions, see https://nodejs.org/en/).
+1. Execute the command `npm ci` to install the required _node_ packages.
-1. To run Meteor, type `meteor` in the ViziQuer directory.
+1. Now to run the ViziQuer tool, type `meteor` in the ViziQuer directory.
  To run on a specific port, type, for example, `meteor --port 4000`.
-1. Open browser and type `localhost:3000` (default port: 3000) or with the specified port `localhost:4000`
+1. Open the web browser and type `localhost:3000` (default port: 3000) or with the specified port `localhost:4000`